 The Soviet model is a top down model – Huge stadiums and facilities are created, then young kids are identified at School level and complete focus is put on grooming them for each sport.
 The kids are supposed to leave their normal life and they are cut off from family.
 Their entire life becomes the hostel and the sport.
 China copied this model to reach high medal tally in Olympics.

 The only way out to remedy the problem in Sports in this situation, is introduction of market reforms in these Federations.
 With influx of huge number of Sports channels on Tv and commercial leagues for many sports, the moment is ripe for Government to bring these sports as career choice to School and College levels.
-My earlier article 26 QUICK REFORM SUGGESTIONS TO PMO MODI GOVERNMENT throws some light on need for assessing students as 50% academic, 25% communication and 25% sports.
+There is a need for assessing students as 50% academic, 25% communication and 25% sports.

 It doesn’t matter whether or not Private companies can be granted affiliation by IOA – If BCCI can be “Not-for-Profit”, yet run as the richest commercial body in Indian sports, then it’s clear that ultimately intentions of the Management matters, not what statutory structure they have.